The Best Way to Review Your Mistakes for the SAT/ACT

 Solve for x (take that, Doug!)

 It might seem redundant, but writing out the information separately not only gets it into your brain, but also prevents you from grabbing the wrong number or unit of measure when you go to plug it into your equation or answer.
-If you're concerned that writing everything out will take too much time, underlining the relevant information in the question can also be useful.
+If you're concerned that writing everything out will take too much time, underlining or highlighting the relevant information in the question can also be useful.
+The annotation tool in the SAT Bluebook software gives you both of these options, and the digital ACT test software allows for highlighting.

 Example (underlining mine):